jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 2.md

 <strong>  End C++ Sidebar  </strong>

 Next, we set the range of our slider using the <strong>setRange</strong> function.
 The function takes three variables: minimum value, the maximum value, and the interval.
 I chose 0.0, 1.0, and 0.01 to keep things simple.
 We also select the style of our slider using the <strong>setSliderStyle</strong> to <strong>Slider::RotaryHorizontalDrag</strong>, which is an <strong>enumerated type</strong>.
 An enumerated type is a data type that contains a certain number of elements.
 Here, we have access to certain slider types via the <strong>SliderStyle</strong> enumeration.
 There are other styles we can use such as Slider::LinearVertical, which creates a linear vertical type slider.
 A variety of different styles can be accessed by simply changing the Slider enumerated type.
-Again, check out the slider class documentation for my styles.
+Again, check out the slider class documentation for more styles.

 <figure>
 <img src = "/images/volumeslider.png" alt = "images" align="middle">